Driftwood Cottage, Portsoy

 In the summer, the light up here is special, days are near endless.
 Winter skies are dark and starry and – with a bit of luck – you might even see the Northern Lights!

-We hope you will visit Driftwood, our latest cottage, and discover this often overlooked corner of the North East of Scotland for yourselves!
+We hope you will visit Driftwood and discover this often overlooked, largely midge free corner of the North East of Scotland for yourselves!

 Driftwood has an unashamedly seaside feel!
-Four people can easily feel at home here.
-We can also provide a cot or an extra camp bed for those with young families.
+Best suited to couples or young families as the rooms upstairs have low ceilings.
+We can also provide a cot for those with younger children.
 The enclosed garden means the cottage is also ideal for those with well behaved dogs.

 2 two-seater reclining leather sofa’s, coffee table, flat screen TV with freeview and DVD player, gas stove.